writethedocs/www/docs/hiring-guide/portfolios.rst

 Never include real or sensitive information about you or others.
 Do not include passwords, URLs, trade secrets, unreleased features, personal information, or other such items.

+Avoid including long samples, as those reviewing portfolios are unlikely to read them.

 Writing samples when you don't have permission to use real work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~